 In this case, we’ll start by using Bubble’s visual design tool to shape the user-interface of our platform.
 If you’re replicating a version of Apple News, some of the core pages you’ll want to include are:

-- Upload page - A portal where publishers can create and publish stories
+- Upload page: A portal where publishers can create and publish stories

-- Home page - Displaying a list of recently published stories
+- Home page: Displaying a list of recently published stories

-- Story page - A page to host each individual story
+- Story page: A page to host each individual story

-- Publisher page - A page to display a list of stories from a specific publisher
+- Publisher page: A page to display a list of stories from a specific publisher

 A major feature within Bubble is the ability to send data between pages.
 This allows you to create one generic version of a page, then dynamically display the relevant content from your database when it’s required.

-Configuring your database
+Configure your database

-Once you’ve mapped out the display of your product, you can focus on creating the necessary data fields to power your application.
+Once you’ve mapped out the display of your product, you can focus on creating the necessary data fields to power your app.
 We’ll rely on these fields to connect the workflows behind your product.

 Bubble’s pre-built database makes it easy to create different data types with unique fields.
-When creating a database, we recommend splitting larger items into separate data types to enhance the speed of your application.
+When creating a database, we recommend splitting larger items into separate data types to enhance the speed of your app.

 You can also create a single story data type with a text field for links to external websites where stories are hosted.